iiasa/CWatM/docu/setup.rst

 Settings file
 ===============

-The settings file is controlling the CWATM run
+The settings file is controlling the CWatM run

 .. literalinclude:: _static/settings1.ini
     :linenos: